-Any member of the school community known to be afflicted by any potentially infectious condition should, in confidence, be made known to the Head.
+Any member of the school community known to be afflicted by any potentially infectious condition should, in confidence, be made known to the Headteacher.
 In consultation with the parents (in the case of a student) the risks to the patient and also other members of the school should be evaluated in the context of school activities.
 Appropriate precautions and arrangements will be instituted in regard to contacts and management of the condition.

-The school takes very seriously the need to safeguard the health and welfare of all our staff.
+St Martin's Prep takes very seriously the need to safeguard the health and welfare of all our staff.
 We also pay particular attention to the assessment and prevention of work-related stress, complying with health and safety law.
-If a member of staff is experiencing stress at work, (s)he should inform the Head without delay.
+If a member of staff is experiencing stress at work, (s)he should inform the Headteacher without delay.

 The school will not tolerate violence, threatening behaviour or abuse directed against school staff.
-If such incidents do occur the school will take the matter very seriously and take action and call the police.
+If such incidents do occur St Martin's Prep will take the matter very seriously and take action and call the police.
 We will prosecute anyone committing acts of violence or displaying threatening behaviour on the school premises.